tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 Congratulations!

 You now have your virtual SORA Card.
-To spend your IBAN funds, Top up your new card.
+To spend your IBAN funds, top up your new card.

 **3. For all users: Loading your card**